jinglu-jlu/webcrawler/README.md

 # Crawler
 ## Overview
 Crawler is a simple multi-threaded web crawler which fetches URLs uisng BFS and outputs crawl results to console and log as the crawl proceeds.
-It starts with a given set of URLs, and keeps crawling until user enter CTRL-C or the number of crawled pages reaches the specified count.
+It starts with a given set of URLs, and keeps crawling until user enters CTRL-C, or the number of crawled pages reaches the specified count.
 This implementation only take URLs from \<a href\> tags and only processes absolute links.

 ## Usage
 Crawler accepts one positional argument, and two optional arguments.
 Run '***python crawler.py -h***' for details.